excelsior-oss/excelsior-jet-maven-plugin/README.md

 ```
 java -cp [dependencies-list] [main class]
 ```
-and loads classes only from jars that are present in the `dependencies-list`, then you can use this plugin.
+and loads classes mostly from jars that are present in the `dependencies-list`, then you can use this plugin.

-This plugin will tranform your application into an optimized native executable for the platform on which you run Maven, and place it into a separate directory together with all required Excelsior JET runtime files.
+This plugin will transform your application into an optimized native executable for the platform on which you run Maven, and place it into a separate directory together with all required Excelsior JET runtime files.